sakihiwe news

 About Clint & Riley Dutiaume

-About sākihiwē music Thursday
+About sākihiwē music Thursdays

-ssākihiwē music Thursdays was launched on February 2, 2021 with the financial help of the Safe at Home Manitoba program.
-The project takes recorded performances by Indigenous artists to Indigenous families both online and off.
+sākihiwē music Thursdays was launched on February 2, 2021 with the financial help of the Safe at Home Manitoba program.
+The project takes recorded performances by Indigenous artists to Indigenous families both online and offline.

-Aboriginal Music Manitoba (AMM) acknowledges the Government of Canada through the Department of Canadian Heritage, the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council for their financial support of the sākihiwē festival's outreach programming.
+Aboriginal Music Manitoba (AMM) acknowledges the financial support of the Government of Canada through the Department of Canadian Heritage, the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council.

 Back